 Purchasing property as an investment move can be quite lucrative.
 However, like any investment choices, you can gain or lose.
 Taking a plunge, head first, isn’t always a good idea unless you’ve equipped yourself with the necessary knowledge in making real estate your investment of choice.

-If you have identified a property you want to purchase, either to live in, rent out, start a business with or sell at a higher price – we have prepared these tips for you to consider:
+If you have identified a property you want to purchase, either to live in, rent out, start a business with or sell at a higher price – we have prepared these tips for you to consider when purchasing property:

 Do your research